 Controlled Groups Defined

 Controlled groups are combinations of two or more entities under common control or ownership.
-There are three types of controlled groups: 1) parent-subsidiary; 2) brother-sister; and 3) combined or nested (a combination of the 1 and 2).
+There are three types of controlled groups: 1) parent-subsidiary; 2) brother-sister; and 3) combined or nested (a combination of the first two).
 Each is defined below and illustrated in various figures.

 A parent-subsidiary controlled group exists when one or more chains of entities are connected through stock ownership with a common parent; and